manemobiili/gentoo-cheat-sheet-txt/README.md

 emerge @preserved-rebuild		// For using newer libraries

 # Portage enhancements
-dispatch-conf				// Manage configuration changes after an emerge completes:
+dispatch-conf				// Manage configuration changes after an emerge completes

 # After installations or updates
-perl-cleaner --all			// Or if previous didn't help: perl-cleaner --reallyall -- -av haskell-updater				// For haskell packages
+perl-cleaner --all			// Or if previous didn't help perl-cleaner --reallyall -- -av haskell-updater				// For haskell packages

 # USE flags (man euse)
-euse -i X				// Obtain descriptions and usage of the USE flag X using euse equery hasuse mysql			// Show what packages have the mysql USE flag eix --installed-with-use mysql		// Show what packages are currently built with the mysql USE flag: equery uses <package-name>		// Show what USE flags are available for a specific package:
+euse -i X				// Obtain descriptions and usage of the USE flag X using euse equery hasuse mysql			// Show what packages have the mysql USE flag eix --installed-with-use mysql		// Show what packages are currently built with the mysql USE flag equery uses <package-name>		// Show what USE flags are available for a specific package

 # Log management (man genlop)
 emerge -a app-portage/genlop		// Install app-portage/genlop by issuing
 genlop -l | tail -n 10			// View the last 10 emerges (installs)
-genlop -t libreoffice			// View how long emerging LibreOffice took emerge -pU @world | genlop --pretend	// Estimate how long emerge -uND --with-bdeps=y @world will take watch genlop -unc			// Watch the latest merging ebuild during system upgrades:
+genlop -t libreoffice			// View how long emerging LibreOffice took emerge -pU @world | genlop --pretend	// Estimate how long emerge -uND --with-bdeps=y @world will take watch genlop -unc			// Watch the latest merging ebuild during system upgrades

 # Overlays
 eselect repository list			// List all existing overlays (app-eselect/eselect-repository)